the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 ## 2. Contributors file

-The details for each contributor will be listed in the contributor's file called [`contributors.md`](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) file in the GitHub repository with the following details, which will be referred as `contributor's detail` in the rest of this document:
+The details for each contributor will be listed in the contributor's file called [`contributors.md`](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) file in the GitHub repository.
+This file will hold the following details, which will be referred as `contributor's detail` in the rest of this document:

-> * Name: `Contributor's name`
+> ## `Contributor's name`
-> * GitHub id: `GitHub id`
+> * GitHub id: `GitHub id, example: [@kirstiejane](http://github.com/kirstiejane)`
-> * ORCID: `ORCID id of the contributor`
+> * ORCID: `ORCID id of the contributor, example: [0000-0001-8498-4059](https://orcid.org/0000-0001-8498-4059)`
-> * List of contributions on GitHub: `A list of PRs, issues and comments`
+> * Short Bio: `1-2 sentences about themselves`

-Below, we will discuss how to record different contributions by adding details and pathways of contribution to the following text field:
+After `contributor's details`, our contributors will add details of their contribution next to the following text field:
-> * Pathways of contributions: `details discussed below`
+> * Personal highlights: `GitHub contributions, PRs and issues.
+Further details have been discussed below.`

-Additionally, contributors can opt to add more information they think can help them highlight their engagement with _The Turing Way_ project by supplementing information to the following text field:
+Additionally, contributors can opt to add more information they think can help them highlight their work and engagement with _The Turing Way_ project by supplementing information next to the following text field:
-> * More information: `personal information provided by the contributors`
+> * More information: `Additional information provided by the contributors`

-*Text fields should be provided with details for each contributor with specific information by replacing the text describing the requested information inside the backticks like this: '`[details]`'*

-### Recording different types of contributions
+### Personal highlights

-Specifications for all types of contributions can be added in the [contributors file](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) after adding the `contributor's detail` for each contributor.
+After adding`contributor's detail`, specifications for all types of contributions can be added in the [contributors file](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md) as "Personal highlights".

+These personal highlights can be individually decided by the contributors to record what they consider to be their significant contributions to the project.
+This can be supplemented with supporting materials such links to chapters, pull request, issues, and blogposts.

+As described in the [contributors.md file](https://github.com/alan-turing-institute/the-turing-way/edit/acknowledging-contributors/contributors.md), these records can be directly translated towards the professional development of our community members, which can be further used for enhancing their personal or professional portfolio (profile, CV, resume).
+This will also help us capture the impact _The Turing Way_ may have on its community members in terms of personal networking, professional development, skill sharing and other relevant activities.

+### Recording different types of contributions in personal highlights

 In the contribution types discussed below, we revisit some of the most common scenarios that are already outlined in the chapter {ref}`Acknowledgement Examples <ch-acknowledgement-examples>`.

 **We recommend using these example statements only as a guide.**